jasonpeh77/CTF/README.md

 * notes
-  -this is Write-Up  for CTF CRAC'23
+  -this is team Bømbåstïç S¡dë £¥€ Write-Up  for CTF CRAC'23

 ## Table of contents
 - [Crack it! - 70 mark](#crack-it--70-mark)